 How To Serve And Store The Cake

-This delicious homemade from-scratch cake is super-moist and has a hidden ingredient, a whole can of crushed pineapple.
+This delicious homemade from-scratch Cajun cake is super-moist and has a hidden ingredient, a whole can of crushed pineapple.
 It's frosted straight out of the oven with an ooey-gooey coconut pecan icing that adds a nutty texture and sweetness.

 - Total Time: 40 minutes